-Swiss people are patriotic and known for being quite insular – especially outside of Zurich and Geneva.
-This might apply to foreigners as well as local people from different language groups.
+The Swiss are patriotic and known for being quite insular – especially outside of Zurich and Geneva.
 Expats will need to be direct but restrained in their dealings, and navigate local hierarchies with patience.

 English is widely spoken but local businesses use German, French or Italian.
 It is beneficial to speak the dominant language of the canton.